Tuberculosis Research - Ayel L. R. Batac

 \(~\)

-This research is being undertaken in collaboration with the Government of Nunavut, reflecting a mutual commitment to advancing community-led and culturally informed approaches to tuberculosis prevention and control in northern Canada.
+This research is conducted in collaboration with the Government of Nunavut, reflecting a shared commitment to advancing community-led and culturally grounded approaches to tuberculosis prevention and control in northern Canada.